Kashmiri Hindus

 Kashmiri Hindus are ethnic Kashmiris who practice Hinduism and are native to the Kashmir Valley of India.
-With respect to their contributions to Indian philosophy, Kashmiri Hindus developed the tradition of Kashmiri Shaivism.
-After their exodus from the Kashmir Valley in the wake of the Kashmir insurgency in the 1990s, most Kashmiri Hindus are now settled in the Jammu division of Jammu and Kashmir and other parts of the country.
-The largest group of Kashmiri Hindus are the Kashmiri Pandits.
+They have made significant contributions to Indian philosophy, especially to the tradition of Kashmiri Shaivism.
+Following their exodus from the Kashmir Valley in the wake of the Kashmir insurgency in the 1990s, most Kashmiri Hindus are now settled in the Jammu division of Jammu and Kashmir, and in other parts of the country.
+The largest group among Kashmiri Hindus is the Kashmiri Pandits.

 History

 Ancient

-During the reign of Ashoka (304–232 BCE), Kashmir became a part of the Maurya Empire and Buddhism was introduced in Kashmir.
-During this period, many stupas, some shrines dedicated to Shiva, and the city of Srinagari (Srinagar) were built.
+During the reign of Ashoka (304–232 BCE), Kashmir became part of the Maurya Empire, and Buddhism was introduced in the region.
+During this period, many stupas, several shrines dedicated to Shiva, and the city of Srinagari (Srinagar) were built.
 Kanishka (127–151 CE), an emperor of the Kushan Empire, conquered Kashmir and established the new city of Kanishkapur.